marcelojsilva/chat-copilot/scripts/deploy/README.md

 ./deploy-memorypipeline.sh --subscription {YOUR_SUBSCRIPTION_ID} --resource-group {YOUR_RESOURCE_GROUP_NAME} --deployment-name {YOUR_DEPLOYMENT_NAME}
 ```

-Your Chat Copilot application is now deployed!
+Your Chat AI application is now deployed!

 # Appendix